neelsmith/latin-corpus/guide/corpus/functionalStrings/background/index.md

 - for finite verbs: its mood
 - for nouns, pronouns, gerund, gerundive, participle: its case
 - for adjectives, adverbs, supines: empty string
-- for unparsed lexical tokens: `??`
+- for unparsed lexical tokens: `not analyzed`

 The format of the lower-case string label is `type: value`, e.g., `verb: indicative`, `noun: dative` or `conjunction`.